 Can I take pictures during my tour?
 Yes, of course!
 Lemurs are extremely photogenic, and we encourage taking photos for personal enjoyment and to share online!
 Note, though, that photography is permitted only for noncommercial use and that photos should not be sold, reproduced, transferred, distributed, or otherwise commercially exploited in any way UNLESS the photographer has received permission from the Lemur Center and the Duke University Office of News and Communications.
 We also cannot allow professional photographers (or guests more generally) to set up tripods/monopods or alternate lighting.
 If you have questions, please reach out to us and we’ll be happy to clarify further.

 Do lemurs make good pets?
 No. The Duke Lemur Center is against all trade in pet primates, and against the holding of any prosimian -- lemurs as well as lorises, bushbabies, and pottos -- as a pet.
-(Please see our Position Statement on Pet Lemurs for information on why.)
+(Please CLICK HERE for information on why.)
 This is one of many reasons the DLC does NOT allow guests to touch our lemurs, and why our staff do not touch the lemurs and lorises except when necessary for caring for the animal.
 This helps us avoid interactions and imagery in media that could promote the idea of lemurs as pets.
 Lemurs may be habituated to us, but in reality they are undomesticated, wild animals.

 Most tours have an outdoor component.
 Please dress accordingly for weather.